WetOnionBoi/School-Canteen/README.md

 -Version 4.0 - In this version I will add pictures to my menu.

--Version 5.0 - In this version I added a buy option that lets the user purchase product.
+-Version 5.0 - In this version I will add a buy option that lets the user purchase product.

+-Version 6.0 - In this version I will add a restock button